 Everything you need to know to survive the chaos

 *According to Donald Trump.
-We will do our best to make this true – and considering last year’s winner got their beer brewed commercially in San Diego and a year’s supply of Gladfield Malt, we know what magnificent prizes look like!
+We will do our best to make this true – and considering last year’s winner got a Grainfather Connect, as well as having their beer brewed commercially in three different commercial breweries, we know what magnificent prizes look like!

 Compete for BrewMania Champion Brewer by presenting 3 different beers.
 Brewers must enter three beers, and tell us which beer is for Round One, which is for Round Two, and which is for Round Three.